How the creative mind works. By makers of CreativeMindClass — #1 Platform for Creating and Selling Online Courses.

 In 2009 I started a Master's program in Fine Arts at the University of Michigan, where we were encouraged to experiment a lot.
 I began as a painter and finished with a thesis project that was a huge installation on the ceiling, with animations projected on it.
-The animations I started out with were rudimentary stop-motion animations with paper and paint, with landscape as a subject matter.
+The animations I started out with were rudimentary stop-motion animations with paper and paint, with the landscape as a subject matter.
 The animation was so positively challenging as a medium that I knew I wanted to pursue it.

 After my Master's in 2012, I went to a local community college to take a course on After Effects, and since then have been pretty much self-taught.
 I jumped into art apps, Cinema4D, and have tried a bit of cel as well, but focused mainly on After Effects.
 I created animations direct-to-client for a few years and made sure to always do my own artful experiments in animation and put them online.

-"I was dealing with a big health challenge and had a spell of depression, which often had me lying on the floor with my dog.
+I was dealing with a big health challenge and had a spell of depression, which often had me lying on the floor with my dog.
 So this was my view.
 I challenged myself to make something once a week, even if it was really short in order to meet myself where I REALLY was.

-In 2018 I was hired by the animation studio Gunner in Detroit, and have been there since!"
+In 2018 I was hired by the animation studio Gunner in Detroit, and have been there since!

-"Realism still has a place in my heart from my early days.
+Realism still has a place in my heart from my early days.
 Since then, my style has a bit more surrealism and playfulness, and I'm forever studying how color can communicate mood.

 My style has absolutely evolved also since I joined the team at Gunner.
 We are often working as a team to support different styles, so I get to 'try out' styles that aren't my own.
-Some ways of using loose brushwork, outlines, or simplifying design elements are some examples of what I've tried and kept doing afterwards.
-For example, the piece 'Crocus' is a mixture of painting textures over 3D forms, both with realism and simple shapes, using VR sculpting as well as good old Photoshop painting."
+Some ways of using loose brushwork, outlines, or simplifying design elements are some examples of what I've tried and kept doing afterward.
+For example, the piece 'Crocus' is a mixture of painting textures over 3D forms, both with realism and simple shapes, using VR sculpting as well as good old Photoshop painting.

-"One reason I love working at the studio is because the edges that define 'me' and 'my style' have blurred.
+One reason I love working at the studio is that the edges that define 'me' and 'my style' have blurred.
 Take the video called 'Interruption' for example.
 I was invited to make an Instagram post for Gunner when I first started.
 I wanted to use a bit of surrealism to show what it feels like to be in the flow of playing music, and what you may see in the mind's eye - and then how it feels to be interrupted.

 While I did all the animating and most of the design, my wonderful co-worker Ian Sigmon pushed me a LOT in the character design.
 I wouldn't have got to those crazy long arms and simplified body shapes by myself.
-This led us to realize that the woman's body can dissolve back into the shapes when she begins to play again."
+This led us to realize that the woman's body can dissolve back into the shapes when she begins to play again.

-"I remember losing a high-school art contest because my paintings weren't all that cohesive, or all the same style.
-I thought this was my curse, but it's turned out to be a blessing for the work I do now."
+I remember losing a high-school art contest because my paintings weren't all that cohesive or all the same style.
+I thought this was my curse, but it's turned out to be a blessing for the work I do now.

 What is the key to making your illustrations?

-"For me, it always has to come down to a gut feeling.
+For me, it always has to come down to a gut feeling.
 There's always a nugget of curiosity at the start of each new piece - sometimes it's a color combination I want to try out, sometimes it starts with a gesture, or a quotation, or a little story.

 Something that marks my artwork is the fact that I'm always trying out new mediums.
 Right now, I'm so in love with drawing and painting in Virtual Reality.
 We're also making a short film at Gunner that runs the gamut of painterly cel in Photoshop, to 3D rendering, to sculpting in VR, then projecting a painting on the sculpt.
 I've included a shot from the film, called Sync, as a sneak preview.
 It's Gunner's first film directed by a woman, and it's about three strangers on an airplane and something unexpected that happens to them during the flight.